-We refer to such information as data or information for "comparable companies."
-The Compensation Committee reviews comparable company data and other information provided by independent consultants to assess our competitive position with respect to the following components of executive compensation:
+We refer to these companies as "comparable companies."
+In determining compensation levels for our named executive officers in 2007, our Compensation Committee reviewed the comparable company data to the extent the data reflected positions similar to those held by our named executive officers.
+Our Compensation Committee considered these data and other information provided by Buck Consultants to assess our competitive position with respect to the following components of compensation: